Alex-Chen955/safe-diffusion-rl/index.md

 <p align="center"> <img src="./assets/qualitative_demo_improved.png" alt="Qualitative Results" width="1200"/> <br> <strong>Figure X.</strong> Visual comparison between baseline and fine-tuned model outputs. </p>

-Our model successfully removes harmful visual elements while preserving the intended atmosphere of the image.
-For example, although the scene remains emotionally tense, explicit or offensive content is effectively suppressed.
+From the above demonstration, we can see that the baseline model often produces images with explicit gore, or body horror which trigger safety violations.
+In contrast, our fine-tuned model effectively removes violent or harmful elements while still capturing the main idea and atmosphere of the prompt.
+The results show that our RL-based alignment approach learns safety constraints without losing the creative intent of the image.
 ---

 ## Conclusion